gempir/gempbot-node/README.md

 # gempbot
 This is a nodejs twitchbot with a logging functionality that requires no webhosting.
-Right now this bot doesn't do much.
-If you want a simple log bot then this is perfect.
-This bot uses patebin, sadly the free accounts have a 30 pastebin limit so I implemented the feature to delete every pastebin after 5 minutes.
+This bot uses pastebin.com to give you the log files, but free accounts have a 30 pastes limit, so I build in a feature that deletes every pastebin after 5 minutes after creation.

 # Usage